TAHA-brazy/wing-cfd-analysis/README.md

 Velocity line plots were used to analyze the airflow behavior around the wingtip for both configurations.

--Clean Wing
+- Clean Wing

 ![wingarrow](images/wingarrow.jpg)

 ![wingarrow2](images/wingarrow2.jpg)

--Wing with Canted Winglet
+- Wing with Canted Winglet

 ![winglets](images/winglets.jpg)